davidohana/kofiko-kotlin/README.md

 }
 ```

-Config sections are separated to classes so that configuration consumers may
+Each config section is represented by a class/object so that configuration consumers may
-receive only the configuration they are interested it.
+receive only the configuration of interest.

+Configuration options should be declared as `var` properties (read/write) with baked-in defaults.

 Kofiko supports configuring static Kotlin objects for easier access by configuration consumers.
 Instances of configuration classes may be configured as well.